xylent-studio/guidelight/docs/WHATSAPP_STAFF_ANNOUNCEMENT.md

 ---

-Hey team! 👋

-We just launched something new for SOM — it's called Guidelight.
+Hey everyone — remember that budtender picks app I mentioned a little while back?
+It's done and ready to go.

-It's a budtender picks app where you can share your personal product recommendations with customers.
-You add your favorite products, rate them, and write a quick note about why you love them.
-Customers can then see your picks organized by category.

-Think of it like your own digital "staff picks" shelf.
+It's called Guidelight.
+You can add your personal product recommendations, rate them, and write a quick note about why you love them.
+Customers see your picks organized by category — basically your own digital staff picks shelf.

-To get set up, you'll need an invite.
-Talk to Justin R or catch me on shift and we'll send you a link.
-Once you click it, you're in — takes like 2 minutes to set up your profile.
+If you want to get set up, talk to Justin R or catch me on shift and we'll send you an invite link.
+You click it, you're in — takes a couple minutes to set up your profile.

-The app lives at: guidelight.xylent.studio
+The app is at: guidelight.xylent.studio

-Can't wait to see everyone's picks!
+Looking forward to seeing what everyone picks.

 ---